 - RESPECT: Be civil.
 Value the dignity of each person.
 Honor the physical and intellectual property of others.

 The Phoenix became Elon’s mascot in 2000.
 It symbolizes Elon’s triumphant recovery from the 1923 fire and our fighting spirit.
 Like the legendary Phoenix, which rises from its own ashes with new life and vigor, Elon was shaped by the fire, emerging as a stronger institution.
 It is a symbol of light, knowledge and everlasting vigor; it’s a powerful being and an emblem of hope.

 Played to the tune of F. E. Bigelow’s march, “Our Director.”

 Who’ve come and gone,

 Singing the victor’s song of old Elon.

-The late J. Earl Danieley ’49 served as president from 1957 to 1973, then as a professor in the chemistry department for many years after before retiring in spring 2016.
-His Elon pride was a part of his personality every day, but his passion for Elon athletics was unmatched.
+The late J. Earl Danieley ’49 served as president of Elon College from 1957 to 1973, then as a professor in the chemistry department for many years before retiring in spring 2016.
+His Elon pride was evident every day, but his passion for Elon athletics was unmatched.
 For over 75 years, Danieley was one of Elon basketball’s most dedicated fans.
 In 2008, after being voted into the Elon Athletics Hall of Fame, at the under-8-minute media timeout the student section started chanting “Doc-tor Dan-ieley.”
 In response, Danieley stood up and waved.
-At the next game, the students chanted again, and this time Dr. D stook up and waived a small white towel at the crowd.
+At the next game, the students chanted again, and this time Dr. D stood and waived a small white towel at the crowd.
 A new tradition had begun.
 Although Dr. D passed away during the 2016 basketball season, we continue to waive white rally towels at many of our athletic competitions and celebrate his legacy.
 Listen to Dr. D share this story at the 5-minute mark of this video.